benjaminkreis/hls4ml/test/docker/README.md

 # Docker image for hls4ml with Vivado

-Put the Vivado installation folder here and provide the path to license server.
+Put the Vivado installation archive here and provide the path to license server.
 For example:

 ```
 docker build --network=host -t hls4ml-with-vivado --build-arg LICENSE_SERVER="1234@myserver" .
+docker run -it hls4ml-with-vivado bash
 ```

 By default, version 2018.2 of Vivado is used.